 PART IX: LEASES AND LEASE ADDENDA

 1. Before signing a lease the head of the household and all adult members shall attend a Tenant Orientation Briefing.
-In cases of unusual hardships, the Manager of Leasing and Occupancy or designee may permit the tenants to attend the Tenant Orientation Briefing at a later date.
+In cases of unusual hardships, the Manager of Leasing, Occupancy and Compliance or designee may permit the tenants to attend the Tenant Orientation Briefing at a later date.

 2. The head of household, all adult members and MPHA will sign and date a lease and future leases and all lease addenda except for Rent changes.